giganttheo/giganttheo.github.io/_posts/2024-04-15-vlm_design.md

 ## Are images a foreign language?

-As shown empirically by the [ViT](https://arxiv.org/abs/2010.11929) model, images can be processed with the same architecture as text, with state-of-the-art performance.
+As shown empirically by [*Dosovitskiy et al*](https://arxiv.org/abs/2010.11929) with their ViT model, images can be processed with the same architecture as text, with state-of-the-art performance.
 The image is split into patches, that are embedded and processed by a language model as if they were text tokens.
 Effectively, an image becomes a foreign language, and *Wang et al* tested it quite litteraly.
 Their [BeiT 3](https://arxiv.org/abs/2208.10442) model follows the ViT architecture with a multimodal twist, as the model is trained from scratch with image and text tokens processed in the same model but with different experts.

 Halfway between aligning pretrained models and training a model with all modalities, falls Adept's [Fuyu](https://www.adept.ai/blog/fuyu-8b) framework.
 They simplified both the architecture and training procedure by feeding the image patch embeddings as is to a language model.
 With that framework, there is no need to think about how to scale the vision encoder vs the language model, or what training stages to do and in what order, and the model is able to work with images of varying resolutions.
 This last particularity was then improved upon by [*Li et al*](https://arxiv.org/abs/2311.04219) in their OtterHD model.